gaurikadalge/financial-advisory-bot/README.md

 This project provides a complete, open-source solution for intelligent financial analysis and decision-making.
 It's not just another stock tracker; it's a comprehensive financial intelligence platform that combines cutting-edge AI with real-world market data.
 Whether you're a developer building fintech solutions, an investor seeking deeper insights, or a student learning quantitative finance, this project is designed for you.

-**This project welcomes GSSoC '25 contributors**, built to showcase the power of modern financial AI and open-source collaboration.
+**This project welcomes all open source contributors**, built to showcase the power of modern financial AI and open-source collaboration.

 ### 🔥 Core Features